 The Treasury advised banks to chill out and lower rates because their customers are not responding to the stern line they are taking, and these delicate flowers need to be nurtured lest they lose all their lovely petals.

 A spokesman said: “What’s wrong with the old rates, like two per cent?
 People loved those.
 Why not play the classics?

-"So what if they signed a legally binding contract agreeing to pay you without fail every month?
+“And stop taking people’s houses away.
+It’s, like, where they live?
+So what if they signed legally binding contracts to pay you without fail every month?
 Why are you so obsessed with money?
-It’s really ugly and it makes me not want to be around you.”
+It’s really ugly and it makes people not want to be around you.”

-Cooper insisted: “We all need to recalibrate our humanity.
+Jeremy Hunt insisted: “We all need to recalibrate our humanity.
 Property is just a state of mind.”

 A spokesman for the Natwest replied: “No it’s not.”